 The role of the Internal Auditor is to provide an independent assessment of the system of internal control.
 They undertake a cyclical review of the main financial and operational systems on a rolling three-year Audit Plan which is based on an analysis of where there is most risk.

-The reviews which have been undertaken in 2023 /2024 have been given a reasonable and/or substantial assurance rating.
+The reviews which have been undertaken in 2024 /2025 have been given a substantial assurance rating.

-5.0 Significant Governance Arrangements
+6.0 Significant Governance Arrangements

 This section considers any significant matters that have arisen during the year.
 This is by exception only.